 - Community-Rated (also called No-Age-Rated): All enrollees pay the same premium regardless of age

-- Attained-Age-Rated: Premium is based on the beneficiary's current age and increases each year as the beneficiary ages, plus inflation
+- Attained-Age-Rated: Premium is based on the beneficiary's current age and increases automatically as the beneficiary ages into new age brackets, on top of inflation

 The Medigap rating method framework rests on: